nemo2134/Cracking-The-Stock-Market-Using-RAG/README.md

 # Cracking-The-Stock-Market

 ## Introduction
-This repository demonstrates simple and advanced RAG (Retrieval-Augmented Generation) systems, focusing on their application in stock market analysis.
+This repository demonstrates simple and advanced RAG (Retrieval-Augmented Generation) systems, focusing on application in stock market analysis.

 ## Pre-setup Instructions
 Before starting, please ensure you have completed the following steps: